This Faculty for Homeless and Inclusion Health is an multi-disciplinary network focused on health care for homeless and excluded people.

 - Improving data sharing across services for people who are homeless

 - Developing shared approaches to clinical governance for homeless health services

 We work hard to ensure that our research is free and open access wherever possible.
 Click here to visit the Faculty publications page.

-The faculty is currently free to join and membership is open to any health worker who works directly with excluded patients.
+The Faculty is currently free to join and membership is open to any professional who works in this area.
 People with personal experience of homelessness and an interest in changing health services are warmly welcomed.

 Membership offers free clinical updates on areas of interest, and chance to meet colleagues through free regional meetings across the country.
-Faculty members receive discounted entry to the International Symposium on Homeless and Inclusion Health, and around 200 use this as an opportunity to come together and share their work.
+Faculty members receive discounts to the annual Homelessness and Health conference, bringing together hundreds of delegates from across the world to share the latest developments, research and evidence.